 Lastly, for the case $M=\Gr_{n,k}$, we similarly apply the algorithm in Section \ref{sec:grass} to the simulated data set.
 Once again the error term is of the order $\mathcal{O}(\sqrt{N}^{-1})$, as seen in the case for $\Gr_{15,5}$ and $N=200$ in Figure \ref{fig:graddescentgr}.

 Furthermore, we have a similar dependency on the noise term $\sigma$, see Figure \ref{fig:graddescentgrnoise} for the case $\Gr_{20,5}$ and $N=60$.

 For the same reason as for the Stiefel manifolds, higher degrees of freedom for $\Phi$ means larger error.
-Fixing $k$ we see the same behaviour as previously, see Figure \ref{fig:graddescentgroverd} for the case $k=5$.
+Fixing $k$ we see the same behavior as previously, see Figure \ref{fig:graddescentgroverd} for the case $k=5$.

-In Figure \ref{fig:graddescentgroverk} we observe the same behaviour as in the case of the Stiefel manifold, for the same reason.
+In Figure \ref{fig:graddescentgroverk} we observe the same behavior as in the case of the Stiefel manifold, for the same reason.